 Please be advised that CAP will not accept trapped feral (wild) cats for euthanasia.
 If you wish to trap a cat and are willing to have it neutered and return it to its original location, please contact our Feral Cats Assistance Program Coordinator.
 Learn more about Trap-Neuter-Return, a humane solution for feral cat colonies that prevents overpopulation and is free.
 If you have trapped a cat and do not want to neuter and return, you can surrender the cat to your local animal control facility but first you may want to read about preventing unwanted feral behavior with our Feral Cat Deterrence Techniques.

-CAP does euthanize owned animals that are old, sick & ill.
+CAP does, at our discretion, euthanize owned animals that are old, severely injured or ill, at the request of the owner.
 Unfortually owners may not be with their pets during this time and we do not release the pet back.
 Any private cremation requests must be arranged prior to euthanasia.
 The fees are as listed below.

 |Over 50 lbs||$55|

 |Over 75 lbs||$65|